socialsoftware/mono2micro/README.md

  - The User Interface allows the user to create codebases by submitting the collectors data to the Spring Boot Server, and create and evaluate several decompositions.

-## 5. Evaluation Playground

- - The Evaluation Playground is used to evaluate the strategies results data in order to generate graphics and statistic reports.

 # Setup

 ### Pre-Requisites